Fritz Loses On Day Of Shocks At Japan Open - UrduPoint

 It came just hours after number seven seed Tiafoe, who lost to Fritz in the US Open semi-finals, was eliminated with a 7-5, 6-3 loss to fellow American Brandon Nakashima.

-Greece's Tsitsipas, the number four seed, went out with a 4-6, 6-1, 6-2 defeat to American qualifier Alex Michelsen.
+Greece's Tsitsipas, the fourth seed, went out with a 4-6, 6-1, 6-2 defeat by American qualifier Alex Michelsen.

 World number seven Fritz won the Japan Open title in 2022 but met his match in the energetic 20-year-old Fils.